Generic balanced synchrony patterns in network dynamics: Generic synchrony of trajectories

 We are now able to prove our main result: for a generic vector field, the synchrony patterns of the solutions are always balanced.

 { \emph{\textbf{Proof of Theorem \ref{th_main}:}}} We construct the suitable generic set by intersecting all the ones provided by the previous propositions.
-More precisely: \begin{itemize} \item We denote by $\Gg_1$ the generic set of Proposition \ref{prop_rigid_constant}, implying that constant cells must have constant inputs. \item We denote by $\Gg_2$ the generic set of Proposition \ref{prop_traj}, implying that synchronous non-constant cells must be input equivalent with, at least, a punctual synchrony of the inputs. \item We use Proposition \ref{prop_synchrony_eq} in a more subtle way.
+More precisely: \begin{itemize} \item We denote by $\Gg_1$ the generic set of Proposition \ref{prop_rigid_constant}, implying that, for all $f\in\Gg_1$, constant cells of a solution $x(t)$ of $\dot x(t)=f(x(t))$ must have constant inputs. \item We denote by $\Gg_2$ the generic set of Proposition \ref{prop_traj}, implying that, for all $f\in\Gg_2$, synchronous non-constant cells of a solution $x(t)$ of $\dot x(t)=f(x(t))$ must be input equivalent with, at least, a punctual synchrony of the inputs. \item We use Proposition \ref{prop_synchrony_eq} in a more subtle way.
 For each set $C$ of cells, we consider all its indirect inputs, that are the cells from which we can follow a sequence of arrows to arrive at a cell $c\in C$.
-We consider the subgraph $\Gc_C$ constructed by restricting the whole graph $\Gc$ to these cells and the arrows linking them.
-We notice that the restriction of any admissible $f\in\Cc^1_\Gc$ to this subgraph provides an admissible $\tilde f\in\Cc^1_{\Gc_C}$.
+We consider the subgraph $\Gc_C$ constructed by restricting the whole graph $\Gc$ to these cells and the arrows linking them: the cells of $\Gc_C$ are the cells of $C$ and all their indirect inputs cells in $\Gc$, the arrows of $\Gc_C$ are all the arrows of $\Gc$ whose head is a cell kept in $\Gc_C$ and the types of the elements of $\Gc_C$ are the types of the corresponding elements in $\Gc$.
+By removing the necessary cells and arrows to obtain $\Gc_C$ from $\Gc$, we transform any admissible $f\in\Cc^k_\Gc$ to a map $\tilde f\in\Cc^k_{\Gc_C}$, which is also admissible.
 Indeed, all the inputs of any cell $c'\in\Gc_C$ are included in $\Gc_C$ by construction.
-We can apply Proposition \ref{prop_synchrony_eq} to all these subgraphs $\Gc_C$ obtained from all the possible sets of cells $C$: this provides generic sets $\Gg_C\subset\Cc^1_{\Gc}$ of admissible vector fields such that the synchrony pattern of a solution being constant in the independent subgraph $\Gc_C$ must have a balanced synchrony pattern is this subgraph. \item Then, we define the generic set
+We can apply Proposition \ref{prop_synchrony_eq} to all these subgraphs $\Gc_C$ obtained from all the possible sets of cells $C$: this provides generic sets $\Gg_C\subset\Cc^k_{\Gc}$ of admissible vector fields such that, for any $f\in\Gc_C$, the synchrony pattern of a solution of $\dot x(t)=f(x(t))$ being constant in the independent subgraph $\Gc_C$ must have a balanced synchrony pattern in this subgraph. \item Then, we define the generic set

 \end{itemize} It remains to check that $\Gg$ is as claimed by the statement of Theorem \ref{th_main}.
 Let $f\in\Gg$, let $J$ be any open time interval and let $x(\cdot)$ be a solution of $\dot x(t)=f(x(t))$ for $t\in J$.
 We consider the synchrony pattern $\bowtie_{x,J}$ and we have to show that it is balanced.